Uber connects out-of-work U.S. ride-hail drivers to delivery, production jobs

 The company said that while the new offer was so far limited to the United States, it was part of a global effort, but did not provide further details.

-Uber said it would post openings by more than a dozen companies, including McDonald’s Corp (MCD.N), FedEx Corp (FDX.N), United Parcel Service Inc (UPS.N), Pepsico Inc (PEP.O), Hertz Global Holdings Inc (HTZ.N), drug store and pharmacy chain Walgreens (WBA.O) and U.S. grocery stores.
+Uber said it would post openings by more than a dozen companies, including McDonald’s Corp, FedEx Corp , United Parcel Service Inc, Pepsico Inc, Hertz Global Holdings Inc, drug store and pharmacy chain Walgreens and U.S. grocery stores.

-The company said it has also partnered with Domino’s Pizza Inc (DPZ.N), Target Corp’s (TGT.N) delivery service Shipt and online care matching site CareGuide to hire Uber drivers.

-An Uber spokesman on Monday said the company was not receiving paid commissions from companies whose jobs it lists.

 Drivers in Chicago, Dallas and Miami would also be connected to work in food production, warehouse and customer services through the company’s Uber Works program, a platform launched in October to help companies fill staffing gaps during peak demand with temporary workers.